-The CATHOLIC COMMUNITY OF CENTRAL FALL RIVER is a collaborative of four parishes in the heart of Fall River - the Cathedral of Saint Mary of the Assumption, the Parish of the Good Shepherd, and Saint Stanislaus Parish - established in 2018 by Bishop Edgar da Cunha.
+The CATHOLIC COMMUNITY OF CENTRAL FALL RIVER is a collaborative of three parishes in the heart of Fall River - the Cathedral of Saint Mary of the Assumption, the Parish of the Good Shepherd, and Saint Stanislaus Parish.
+The Collaborative was established in 2018 by Bishop Edgar da Cunha.
 Together we seek to form disciples, reach out to the lost, give hope to all, and grow each day in holiness.

 Learn more about each of our member parishes in the Catholic Community of Central Fall River